-Indeed, it’s possible.
-Researchers have discovered that some people sneeze when they have sexual thoughts or when they orgasm.
+Indeed, it’s possible. have discovered that some people sneeze when they have sexual thoughts or when they orgasm.
 It’s not clear how the two things are connected.

 Sneezing can be bothersome, especially if you find yourself running through a box of tissues every allergy season.
 However, sneezing is rarely a sign of a serious problem.

 Some people with specific conditions may experience additional symptoms or complications if they sneeze too much.
 For example, people with frequent nosebleeds might experience more bleeding episodes with sneezing.
 People with migraines may experience additional discomfort if a sneeze occurs while a headache is present.